Metadrop/drupal-boilerplate/readme.md

 The boilerplate is delivered with Behat preconfigured, so you just need to start writing your tests.
 Some example tests are also provided.
-Aditionally to behat, some libraries are included improving the drupal support, adding several behat testing steps for the most common use cases such as logging as a user with a particular role, creating testing content, finding expressions withing content regions, etc.
+Aditionally to behat, some libraries are included improving the drupal support, adding several behat testing steps for the most common use cases such as logging as a user with a particular role, creating testing content, finding expressions within content regions, etc.

 Here are the bundled libraries:
 - [drupal-extension](https://www.drupal.org/project/drupalextension)